solana-labs/solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 FIFO Compaction actually does not compact files.
 Instead, it simply deletes the oldest files when the storage size reaches the specified threshold.
 As a result, it has a constant 1 write amplification.
-In addition, as keys are naturally sorted accross multiple SST files, each read can be answered by hitting mostly only one (or in the boundary case, two) file.
+In addition, as keys are naturally sorted across multiple SST files, each read can be answered by hitting mostly only one (or in the boundary case, two) file.
 This gives us close to 1 read amplification.
 As each key is only inserted once, we have space amplification 1.